 It Jumps in the Family

-Nestling in the saddle with her mother at the age of one is one of the early memories that cultivated Julia’s love for riding.
+Sitting in the saddle with her mother at the age of one is one of the early memories that cultivated Julia’s love for riding.
 As the daughter of Canadian Show Jumper Veteran Tani Zeidler and Dutch Olympic gold medalist Jan Tops, Julia was born to be a rider.

 Living up to her parents’ legacy, she has established herself in the riding world by excelling in competitions worldwide.
-At thirteen, in addition to finishing ninth in her first grand prix, Julia also became the youngest rider to win the CET Medal Western Regional Final in Vancouver, BC.
+At 13, in addition to finishing ninth in her first grand prix, Julia also became the youngest rider to win the CET Medal Western Regional Final in Vancouver, BC.

-Julia had another historic moment when she became the first North American Junior Rider to be sponsored by the leading equestrian apparel company, Kingsland, in 2014.
-The following year she competed at the North American Young and Junior Rider Championships in Kentucky as a member of the Canadian Junior Team.
+Julia had another historic moment when she became the first North American junior rider to be sponsored by the leading equestrian apparel company, Kingsland, in 2014.
+The following year she competed at the North American Young and Junior Rider Championships in Kentucky as a member of the Canadian junior team.

 In addition to her impressive results jumping at shows across North America, such as the Winter Equestrian Festival in Wellington, FL, and Spruce Meadows in Calgary, AB, Julia has been excelling on the Global Champions Tour in Europe.